ethanabrooks/Obsidian/codemonkeys/design-doc-sketch.md

 **Component Optimization**:

-- [ ] Train each component independently using pseudo-rewards (see next section)
+- [ ] Train each component independently using pseudo-rewards (described in Pseudo-Rewards section below)
 - [ ] Compare performance of mixed configurations

 **Ablating different stages of Agentless Localization**: